- Latin America

 If youre not looking for it, you might just miss Camp Kipwe.

 Discreetly camouflaged into a rounded rocky kopje with equally rounded thatched roofs, the camp is designed to merge harmoniously with the natural environment.

-As you wander among the large boulders at Camp Kipwe, you'll find dome-shaped bungalows hidden amongst the rocks, some covered with bright pink and red bougainvillea.
+As you wander among the large boulders at Camp Kipwe, youll find dome-shaped bungalows hidden among the rocks, some covered with bright pink and red bougainvillea.

 There are just nine luxurious bungalows, all facing the dry river bed, with shaded verandahs to watch the glorious sunset every evening.
-The comfortable bedrooms feature a natural design, with white linens and wooden furniture, although you'll also find modern amenities such as air-conditioning and fans.
+The comfortable bedrooms feature a natural design, with white linens and wooden furniture, although youll also find modern amenities and in the one suite there is even air-conditioning and a television.

-As you move around the camp, you'll find a gorgeous rock pool hidden between two rocks, with sunloungers where you can keep watch for the brightly coloured lizards who also like to soak up the sun.
+As you move around the camp, youll find a gorgeous rock pool hidden between two rocks, with sunloungers where you can keep watch for the brightly coloured Namibian rock agama lizards who also like to soak up the sun.

 You can also kick back on the outdoor terrace, with a plush lounge, comfortable sofas, and a rocky outcrop where drinks are served while you soak up the spectacular sunsets.